rotanen/lemma-info/syntax-explanation.md

   put (f v)
 ]
 ```

+If `v = get` were used here, it would mean that `v` is equivalent to the `get` function, which is not what the programmer wants here, and would lead to a type error in the expression `f v`.
+Using `v =! get` means that `v` is the *result* of the `get` computation, rather than the computation itself.
+This distinction is unnecessary for computations without side effects, and the ordinary `=` can be used for those.

 Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses
 the `=!` operator for explicit sequencing.
 It is closer to Haskell's do-notation without `return`.